 This workshop will provide an overview of CBT treatment strategies for working with clients experiencing depression, panic disorder and social phobia.
 The presenters will provide an overview of how clinicians can work with clients to engage in effective case formulation, individualized goal setting, and to implement effective behavioural strategies (e.g., behavioural activation, behavioural experiments, exposure) as well as engaging in cognitive restructuring.
 The workshop is interactive, allowing opportunities for in-session examples, as well as providing opportunities for clinicians to practice these skills during small group activities.
-In this workshop, the most essential elements of effective treatment are discussed in terms of how to implement these skills effectively, as well as moving “beyond the basics” by considering the underlying rationale for the intervention as well as considering how to optimize treatment.
+In this workshop, the most essential elements of effective treatment are discussed in terms of how to implement each intervention strategy, while also considering the underlying rationale for the intervention and how to optimize treatment.

 The workshop is presented by Dr. Lance Hawley, C.Psych. and Dr. Judith Laposa, C.Psych., the staff psychologists for the Cognitive Behavioural Therapy Clinic and the Anxiety Disorders Clinic at the Centre for Addiction and Mental Health.
 CAMH is a teaching hospital, that is devoted to empirically validated treatment, training and research.
 CAMH is affiliated with the University of Toronto.

-This CBT Summer Institute can be taken alone;however, it also qualifies as the first part of the Cognitive Behavioural Therapy Certificate Program or the Primary Mental Health Care Certificate Program from the University of Toronto.
+This CBT Summer Institute can be taken alone;however, it also qualifies as the first part of the Cognitive Behavioural Therapy Certificate Programor the Primary Mental Health Care Certificate Program from the University of Toronto.
 Attending this course is a requirement for clinicians who will be taking the Intermediate and Advanced CAMH CBT Training Institutes (details available on our website).